These Expensive Harry Potter Items Got Huge Bids At Auctions

 Tales Of Beedle the Bard

 One of my most favourite Harry Potter trivia is that the most expensive Harry Potter book is not even a part of the original series.
 Featured in The Deathly Hallows as a story-within-a-story, this book is leather-bound and embellished with silver.
 But that’s not what contributed to its whopping selling price.
 This book containing five fairy tales was inscribed and illustrated by J.K.
-Rowling and has only seven copies.
-It was sold for nearly USD 4 million (MYR 18.1 million approx.) at Sotheby’s auction in 2007.
+Rowling, and has only seven copies.
+It was sold for nearly USD 4 million (SGD 5 million approx.) at Sotheby’s auction in 2007.

 From Daniel Radcliffe To Emma Watson, What Is The Harry Potter Cast Up To These Days?